Protea Financial Services

 If you are over 55 with an outstanding interest-only mortgage, we may be able to help you pay off your mortgage with a Lifetime Mortgage.

 If you are worried about an outstanding interest-only mortgage or debt in retirement and do not want to sell your house in order to repay the debt, there could be a solution for you.
-According to Key Retirement, the UK's leading provider of Equity Release advice, homeowners aged 55+ across the UK have an average of £85,247 available to release from their homes to spend as they wish2.

 Customers have been using this cash to repay existing mortgages, and to pay off credit cards and outstanding loans.
 Others use this cash for different reasons, including to make home improvements, go on holiday, and even to help family members get onto the property ladder.
 With a lifetime mortgage, the most popular type of equity release plan, there are typically no monthly repayments as the loan, plus roll-up interest, is repaid when the plan comes to an end.

 With our help, you can find out if equity release is right for you.
 We will discuss the different types of plan available, including a lifetime mortgage, which is secured against your home.
 We will explain how equity release will reduce the value of your estate, and may affect your entitlement to means-tested benefits.
 You should always think carefully before securing a loan against your home.